-extended operations, as well as any recommendations from the DCISC or conditions of NRC's license renewal.
-It would not be an efficient use of Commission or party resources to revisit the prudency arguments already considered in this proceeding, including the various arguments presented by SLOMFP.
+from the DCISC or conditions of NRC's license renewal.
 Further, this Commission will not consider nuclear safety issues under the purview of the NRC.
 Lastly, and for the reasons explained above, this Commission will not revisit issues concerning the electric system reliability need for Diablo Canyon.